powsybl/powsybl-core/docs/grid_model/extensions.md

 This extension models the generator data used for short-circuit calculations.
 Depending on the type of short-circuit study to be performed, either the transient or the sub-transient reactance should be filled.
 The reactance of the step-up transformer should be filled if the generator has a transformer that is not directly modeled in the network.
+This extension should be used in addition to the [GeneratorFortescue extension](#generator-fortescue) for asymmetrical short-circuit calculations.

 | Attribute              | Type   | Unit | Required | Default value | Description                                     |
 |------------------------|--------|------|----------|---------------|-------------------------------------------------|